-Why "listemes"?
-Since these sound-meaning combinations are arbitrary, the connection must be listed in the speaker's (your) head somewhere.
-We know that listemes are arbitrary because languages use different words for the same concept (as we saw in the names perro, dog, chien, and chu'u for the concept DOG, above).
-Indeed, any group of people - say, a children's secret club - could just get together and decide: "We won't call this a dog anymore, it's now a spimble."
-Similarly, while it would be considerably more difficult to stick to, a secret club could equally decide that they wouldn't make plurals with -s anymore; rather, they'd use -int. ("Mom!
+The former, the true minimal meaningful unit, which includes affixes, like -s and un-, and idioms like kick the bucket, we will call listemes, following Pinker 1999.2 different words for the same concept (as we saw in the names perro, dog, chien, and chu'u for the concept DOG, above).
+Indeed, any group of people - say, a secret club of children - could just get together and decide: "We won't call this a dog anymore, it's now a spimble."
+Similarly, while it would be considerably more difficult to stick to, they could equally decide that they wouldn't make plurals in -s anymore; rather, they'd use -int. ("Hetty!
 Where's my box of colored pencilint?")
-Ferdinand de Saussure called this property the arbitrariness of the sign (Saussure, [1916] 1959).
+Ferdinand de Saussure called this property the arbitrariness of the sign (Saussure, 1916/1959).
 Another way of putting it is that there is no "right" name for any concept, except what speakers of a language happen to agree on.
 This list of items is what learners of second languages spend hours memorizing, and it's what dictionary makers try to replicate.
 (Look in any college or unabridged dictionary.
-It includes not only phonological words per se, but also many affixes and idioms: there'll be an entry for -ed, one for un-, one for -ing, etc.).
-This book is about phonological words and listemes, and their lovehate relationship.
+It includes not only phonological words per se, but also many affixes and idioms: there'll be an entry for -ed, one for un-, one for -ing...).
+(The -eme suffix is something that linguists use to mean 'an element of X': you'll know at least the terms phoneme and morpheme by the end of this book as well as listeme).